 - In many cases, freight forwarding services are not the owners or operators of the transportation that cargo is being moved on.
 For this reason, their influence on the happenings on board the ship, rail car, truck or airplane are minimal, and their participation in the actual transportation is hands off at best.

 - If you perform all documentation and forwarding, your costs are controllable.
 However, with a freight forwarder there is no way to really know what kind of a service markup the forwarder is adding.
 A company might charge $2,000 for land transportation to a destination.
 However, a freight forwarder can easily state the price as $4,000 and pocket the profit.

 - Product loss is a hard reality of some shipping processes.
 Putting trust in a freight forwarder to handle all shipping and packing leads to loss of control for the packaging process.
 If the freight forwarder is detail oriented, there will be no problems.
 But ineptitude can wreak havoc on shipments and lead to losses.

 Freight forwarding is an easy way to take your business and cargo to the next level.
 However, there are times when it is more advantageous to ship directly with the shipping company.
 Especially when that company provides the same end-to-end supply chain services as forwarders, without the markup.

-Click here to get in touch with Crowley Maritime and see how freight forwarding can elevate your business.
+Click here to get in touch with Crowley Logistics and see how freight forwarding can elevate your business.